 - Taste for salt and add more, if needed.

 - Spoon tofu scramble into warmed tortillas.
 Top each taco with a spoonful of guacamole and pinch of cilantro.
-Serve with any of the optional toppings, if desired.
+Serve with any optional toppings like hot sauce, jalapenos, or salsa, if desired.